agrc/gis.utah.gov/_posts/2020-12-29-mapping-election-results.md

 You've probably heard the saying, there are many ways to peel an orange.
 Similarly, you've likely noticed, there are [many ways](https://www.nytimes.com/interactive/2016/11/01/upshot/many-ways-to-map-election-results.html) to display election results.
 In this post, we'll take a closer look at how GIS can yield a clearer picture of the political landscape.

 Many of the maps that we see on election night, or in the media afterward, over-represent the distribution of voters.
-These maps work well for tabulation, but if we want a more representative view of our community -or the nation-, we can to apply a few GIS techniques.
+These maps work well for tabulation, but if we want a more representative view of our community -or the nation-, we can to apply a few simple GIS techniques.

 > The final product from this post can be viewed in this accompanying [interactive web map](https://utah.maps.arcgis.com/apps/webappviewer/index.html?id=8dbfe0d413af46b7920bf2303b175fbc).
 The methodology used is described at the end of this post.